 The model near surface temperatures is compared to ERA5 reanalysis (Fig A4) for the baseline period 1995-2014.
-These were assessed on the large scale (including surrounding areas over the NA, Norwegian Sea, Barents Sea and nearby Arctic regions) criteria (Fig.A4,) and also more specifically for the land points of each SREX region (see in the following section A3.2).
+These were assessed for the large-scale domain (including surrounding areas over the NA, Norwegian Sea, Barents Sea and nearby Arctic regions) criteria (Fig.A4,) and also more specifically for the land points of each SREX region (see in the following section A3.2).